North by Northwest: Writing

 Hitchcock often told journalists of an idea that he had about Cary Grant hiding from the villains inside Abraham Lincoln's nose and being given away when he sneezes.
 He speculated that the film could be called The Man on Lincoln's Nose.
 Hitchcock sat on the idea, waiting for the right screenwriter to develop it.
 The original traveling salesman character had been suited to James Stewart, but Lehman changed it to a Madison Avenue advertising executive, a position that he had formerly held.

 John Russell Taylor's 1978 biography Hitch: The Life and Times of Alfred Hitchcock suggests that the story originated after a spell of writer's block during the scripting of another film project:

 Alfred Hitchcock had agreed to do a film for MGM and they had chosen an adaptation of the novel The Wreck of the Mary Deare by Hammond Innes.
 Composer Bernard Herrmann had recommended that Hitchcock work with his friend Ernest Lehman.
 After a couple of weeks, Lehman offered to quit saying he didn't know what to do with the story.
 Hitchcock told him they got along great together and they would just write something else.
 Lehman said that he wanted to make the ultimate Hitchcock film.
 Hitchcock thought for a moment then said he had always wanted to do a chase across Mount Rushmore.
-Lehman and Hitchcock spitballed more ideas: a murder at the United Nations headquarters; a murder at a car plant in Detroit; a final showdown in Alaska.
+Lehman and Hitchcock brainstormed more ideas: a murder at the United Nations headquarters; a murder at a car plant in Detroit; a final showdown in Alaska.
 Eventually they settled on the U.N. murder for the opening and the chase across Mount Rushmore for the climax.
 For the central idea, Hitchcock remembered something an American journalist had told him about spies creating a fake agent as a decoy.
 Perhaps their hero could be mistaken for this fictitious agent and end up on the run.
 They bought the idea from the journalist for $10,000.